 Exceptional customer service is what sticks out today as it’s becoming rare.
 It’s clear that SEO Framework truly cares about their customers and nothing builds reputation, trust and loyalty better than good customer support.
 I was getting this for a FREE plugin!

-SEO Framework Customer Reviews
+SEO Framework WordPress Customer Review

 It’s quite common today for developers to ask their customers to write them a positive review.